The Margery Allingham

 The Thomas Hardy Society

-including a biennial international conference and a festival.
+and publishes three journals each year.
 For more information, visit www.hardysociety.org/.

 F W Harvey Society

-to ensure legacy of F W Harvey is remembered through events, publications, research and by developing and maintaining an archive
+of F W Harvey is remembered through events, publications, research and by developing and maintaining an archive of his life

 The Hawker Society

+scriptwriter.
 Author of Lost Horizon, Random Harvest, Goodbye Mr Chips.
-Eight of his novels were made into films.
+Eight of his novels were made

-and an annual scholarly journal, and organise conferences and meetings.
-For more information visit www.jameshiltonsociety.co.uk/.
+a quarterly newsletter and an annual scholarly journal, and organise conferences and meetings.
+For more information